 Memorial donations may be sent to Hospicare, unrestricted funds, 172E.
 King Road, Ithaca, NY 14850 or GIAC, senior activities in memo line, 301 Court St., Ithaca, NY 14850.

-To plant a tree in memory of Barbara Kane-Lewis, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Barbara Kane-Lewis, please visit our Tree Store